 How does it compare to the original Memory Man?
 Well, the Memory Boy Deluxe does a nice job.
 But it’s light-years away from the richness and lushness of its older brother.

-The delay, modulation, and preamp do a good job but as a whole lack of character.
-It’s a good but somehow generic sounding echo unit.
+The delay, modulation, and preamp do a good job but as a whole lack character.
+It’s a good but somehow generic-sounding echo unit.
 What makes this box interesting are really the techno gizmos and here it’s really collecting points.

 The tap tempo just needs 2 taps to set the delay time.
 And multiple tapping on the foot switch calculates the average delay time of all taps.
 The user then has the delay time set to quarter note repeats and can tap on the Tap Divide button to shorten the delay time.
 Tap Divide presets are for dotted 8th note, quarter note triplet, 8th note, 8th note triplet, and 16th notes.

-A feature usually reserved for digital units or the top of the range analog echoes.
+A feature usually reserved for digital units or top-of-the-range analog echoes.
 And the correct delay settings could be only a couple of taps away.
 This is where the EHX Deluxe Memory Boy really scores for me.